Ten Bulls: Parallels in the Indo-Tibetan tradition

+In this scheme, śamatha practice is said to progress through nine "mental abidings" or Nine stages of training the mind (S. navākārā cittasthiti, Tib. sems gnas dgu), leading to śamatha proper (the equivalent of "access concentration" in the Theravāda system), and from there to a state of meditative concentration called the first dhyāna (Pāli: jhāna; Tib. bsam gtan) which is often said to be a state of tranquillity or bliss.
+However, this Indo-Tibetan series of stages is not equivalent to the ten bulls, since it is strictly a description of samatha practice, while the ten bulls depict the stages of awakening to the nature of mind (and as such, is not strictly about samatha only, but about the entire path of awakening).

 Influence and cultural legacy

-The ox-herding pictures had an immediate and extensive influence on the Chinese practice of Chan Buddhism.
-According to Chi Kwang Sunim, they may represent a Zen Buddhist interpretation of the ten Bodhisattva bhumi, the ten stages on the Bodhisattva-path.
+The ox-herding pictures had an immediate and extensive influence on the Chinese practice of Chan.
+According to Chi Kwang Sunim, they may represent a Chan/Zen interpretation of the ten Bodhisattva bhumi, the ten stages on the Bodhisattva-path.

 The pictures first became widely known in the West after their inclusion in the 1957 book, Zen Flesh, Zen Bones: A Collection of Zen and Pre-Zen Writings, by Paul Reps and Nyogen Senzaki.
 Alan Watts included a description of the Ten Bulls in The Spirit of Zen.
 The pictures went on to influence the work of John Cage, particularly in his emphasis on rhythmic silence, and on images of nothingness.
 The pictures, especially the last one ('In the Marketplace'), have provided a conceptual umbrella for those Buddhists seeking a greater engagement with the post-industrial global marketplace.